dtao/PhilosopherDeveloper/source/posts/brushing-up-on-cs-part-1-algorithmic-complexity.markdown

 Those of you already well-versed with theoretical C.S. stuff will probably not be all that intrigued by this or the next few posts.
 Then again, maybe you will.
 My goal is actually two-fold here:

 1. Obviously, to add to my own knowledge and study some of the things that fascinate me more in depth
-2. To do my best to explain these concepts in a straightforward and easily comprehensible way, so that even someone without a C.S. background can understand them (at least insofar as it's feasible--I will readily admit some of this stuff may end up being too tricky for me to explain without requiring some lower level knowledge on the part of the reader)
+2. To do my best to explain these concepts in a straightforward and easily comprehensible way, so that even someone without a C.S. background can understand them (at least insofar as it's feasible---I will readily admit some of this stuff may end up being too tricky for me to explain without requiring some lower level knowledge on the part of the reader)

 OK, now that I've written about five too many paragraphs *introducing* this series (not off to a good start!), let's go ahead and dive in.